 Rev Abe became seriously ill in August 2016 and was unable to minister to the church for several months until Easter 2017.
-Due to the retirement of ministers in the Circuit from September 2017 there would be only the Superintendent minister ( Rev Mike Lewis, and Rev Abe Konadu-Yiadom who was still a probationer presbyter) .
-The Methodist church Probationers Committee decided that she would be better supported as a probationer in a Circuit with more ministerial support to enable her to complete her probationary period.
-Following her departure in August 2017. the Circuit was unable to obtain a new minister so Rev Mike Lewis (superintendent Minister) assumed pastoral responsibility for the church as well as the four other Central Chelmsford Churches at Trinity, Hall Street and Moulsham Lodge until his retirement in August 2019.
+Due to the retirement of ministers in the Circuit from September 2017 the only active ministers would be the Superintendent minister Rev Mike Lewis, and Rev Abe Konadu-Yiadom who was still a probationer presbyter .
+The Methodist church Probationers Committee decided that she would be better relocated as a probationer in a Circuit with more ministerial support to enable her to complete her probationary period.
+Following her departure in August 2017. the Circuit was unable to obtain a replacement minister so Rev Mike Lewis assumed pastoral responsibility for the church as well as the four other Central Chelmsford Churches at Trinity, Hall Street and Moulsham Lodge until his retirement in August 2019.
 Rev Mike was assisted from September 2018 by Deacon Ramona Samuel who focused on developing family and youth activities in the Circuit and thus assisted with activities in the Church.